linode/docs/docs/guides/websites/hosting/secure-website-lets-encrypt-acme-sh/index.md

 {{< /note >}}

 {{< note >}}
-The example command uses certificate filesystem locations (`/etc/ssl/`) that are different from the examples in the [Configure your Web Server](#configure-your-web-server) section (which used the `/root/.acme.sh/` folder).
+The example command uses certificate file system locations (`/etc/ssl/`) that are different from the examples in the [Configure your Web Server](#configure-your-web-server) section (which used the `/root/.acme.sh/` folder).
 If you want to copy this exact example command, make sure that your web server configurations use the correct locations.
 {{< /note >}}

 After issuing the command, you should see a similar output: